shivanand143/LeetCode/Longest Substring without reapeting characters/readme.md

 ---

-## Brute Force Approach
-The brute force method generates all possible substrings and checks if each substring contains unique characters.
-It then returns the maximum length of such substrings.
+## Optimized Approach: Sliding Window
+The sliding window method uses two pointers to efficiently find the longest substring without repeating characters.
+The approach eliminates the need to repeatedly generate and check substrings, resulting in faster execution.

 ### Algorithm
-1. **Iterate over all substrings**:
-   - Use two nested loops where:
+1. Use two pointers (`start` and `end`) to represent a sliding window.
+2. Use a HashSet to store characters currently in the window.
+3. Iterate through the string:
+   - If a character is not in the HashSet, add it and move the `end` pointer to expand the window.
-     - `i` is the starting index of the substring.
+   - If a character is already in the HashSet, remove characters from the window starting from `start` until the duplicate character is removed.
-     - `j` is the ending index of the substring.

-2. **Check uniqueness**:
-   - For each substring `s[i..j]`, check if all characters are unique.
-   - Use a helper function `isUnique` that uses a boolean array to track visited characters.

-3. **Update the maximum length**:
-   - If a substring is unique, calculate its length as `j - i + 1`.
-   - Update the maximum length if this length is greater than the previously stored value.

-4. **Return the result**:
+4. Keep track of the maximum window size during the iteration.
-   - Return the maximum length after iterating through all substrings.
+5. Return the maximum window size as the result.

 ---